-59 Chief People Officer and Executive Vice President, Employee Experience
+60 Chief People Officer and Interim Executive Vice President, Legal and Government Relations

-Ms. Chen joined Adobe in 1997 and currently serves as Chief People Officer and Executive Vice President, Employee Experience.
-In her more than 20 years at Adobe, she has held senior leadership positions in worldwide sales operations, customer service and support, and strategic planning.
+Ms. Chen joined Adobe in 1997 and currently serves as our Chief People Officer and Interim EVP, Legal and Government Relations.
+From January 2020 to September 2024, Ms. Chen served as our Chief People Officer and Executive Vice President, Employee Experience.
+In her more than 25 years at Adobe, she has held senior leadership positions in worldwide sales operations, customer service and support, and strategic planning.
 In October 2009, Ms. Chen was appointed Vice President and Chief of Staff to the Chief Executive Officer.
 In March 2018, she was promoted to Senior Vice President, Strategy and Growth, in November 2019, she was elevated to Executive Vice President, Strategy and Growth and in January 2020, she was promoted to Chief People Officer and Executive Vice President, Employee Experience.
 Prior to joining Adobe, Ms. Chen was an engagement manager at McKinsey & Company, a global management consulting firm.
 Ms. Chen holds a BS in electrical engineering from the University of Washington, an M.S. in electrical and computer engineering from Carnegie Mellon University and an MBA from Harvard Business School.